ssmolkin1/i3touchmenu/README.md

 ## Before you install
 Assuming you already have `polybar` installed, you'll also need [fontawesome](https://github.com/FortAwesome/Font-Awesome).

-You'll probably want on on-screen keyboard as well.
+You'll probably want an on-screen keyboard as well.
 By default, the keyboard button provided by this repo is set up to use `onboard`, which works well with i3 out of the box.
 More on configuration below.

 ## Installation
 First, you'll want to configure polybar to work with font-awsome by putting something like this in your `~/.config/polybar/config`